A Lifelong Interest in People

 Bringing it all Together

-Today I bring together the fruits of my own life journey into my work as a Life and Business Coach, Focusing Professional and Psychotherapist.
+Today I bring together the fruits of my own life journey into my work as a Psychotherapist, Life and Business Coach, and Focusing Professional..
 This breadth allows me to weave together a blend of approaches that fits my clients’ unique needs and preferences.
 My ideal clients are adults who want to grow in self-awareness and overcome the barriers to leading their most fulfilling, value-based, generative and contributing lives possible.
 Since many people find their work to be a primary source of meaning and contribution in their lives, I enjoy helping clients with workplace and vocational issues.

 - Employment Law Attorney & Law Firm Partner, 1975-1999